 - Loosen.Lightly loosen the roots of each plant.

 - Arrange.
 Determine how to arrange your plants.
 Roots should be covered but the place where the stem meets the roots should be above the soil line.

 - Location.
 Keep the container in a shady spot for a few days.
 Then move it to a place where the plants will get at least 6 hours of sun each day.

 - Expectations.
-Flowers and fruit to appear in late winter.
+Flowers and fruit will appear in late winter.

 - Watch.
 If freezing weather threatens, move the container to a protected place or indoors near your sunniest window.